Celts to the Creche: Day 16

 John had a beautiful, Celtic wild soul with a mesmerizing Irish lilt to his voice.
 He was known for being a gregarious, fun-loving companion, with an earthy sense of humor and joie de vivre, and was a mesmerising storyteller who also loved solitude.
 John, who was known to enjoy a good single malt or Jameson whiskey was able to connect the worldly with the sacred — and see it all as holy.

-Born in a limestone valley, Caherbeanna, near Blackhead, County Clare, he was the son of a stonemason who, John used to say, “was in that realm of the mystically sacred.”
+Early Life: Born on a farm in a limestone valley, Caherbeanna, near Blackhead, County Clare, he was the son of a stonemason who, John used to say, “was in that realm of the mystically sacred.”
 His father must have passed the mystical staff onto his son.
+John was the eldest of four siblings children.

 On Leaving the Priesthood: John, with doubts whether to stay in the priesthood was called upon to choose by his bishop, “The best decision I ever made was to become a priest, and I think the second best decision was to resign from public priestly ministry.”